 The Gourmet Tart

-I've shared this tart crust recipe in many forms already, and also in my cookbook Alternative Baker.
+I've shared this tart crust recipe in my cookbook Alternative Baker.
 But it was high time for this foundation recipe to have a dedicated post.
 Sarah and I also made a cute little video of how to make tart crust.
 We hope you enjoy!

-All of this put me off making tart crusts for years until I discovered a bar cookie crust recipe in Williams Sonoma's Essentials of Baking, one of my favorite classic baking cookbooks.
+Several years ago, I discovered a bar cookie crust recipe in Williams Sonoma's Essentials of Baking, one of my favorite classic baking cookbooks.
 This recipe used the mixing/pressing/baking method that I use here.
 I tried the recipe in tart form and it worked brilliantly.
-I never looked back.
+I never looked back!

-I've tweaked that original glutenous recipe to be gluten-free, adding extra flavor from tasty flours.
+I've tweaked that original glutenous recipe to be gluten-free, adding extra flavor from almond flour and oat flour.
 This recipe turns out a nutty, toasty, caramelized crust that bursts with flavor every time.
 It's easier than pie crust, but you can use it for more than just tarts.
-See the many variations below!
+See the many variations below.
+You'll want to make all the tarts once you've got this tart crust recipe in your back pocket, just like this reader:

-- Almond, oat, sweet rice, and tapioca flours form a sturdy base that holds together when sliced, but melts in your mouth like a tender shortbread cookie.
+- Almond flour, oat flour, sweet rice flour, and tapioca flours form a sturdy base that holds together when sliced, but melts in your mouth like a tender shortbread cookie.
 The almond flour adds a gently nubby texture, oat flour gives it an earthy taste, and sweet rice and tapioca flours stick everything together.
 Bob's Red Mill flours are milled in a dedicated gluten-free facility, and widely available in stores and online.
 This recipe is very forgiving, and I've listed some alternate flours in the ingredients.

 - Butter moistens the dough, forming big crumbles that are easy to press into the pan.
 You can use plant butter for a vegan & dairy-free tart crust, you'll just need to lower the salt a little if your butter is salty.